azet/tls_tools/README.md

 ## nmap-heartbleed
-nmap NSE plugin to scan for the [](http://heartbleed.com) "Heartbleed vulnerability") in OpenSSL.
+nmap NSE plugin to scan for the [Heartbleed Vulnerability](http://heartbleed.com) in OpenSSL.

 See:
 * https://www.openssl.org/news/secadv_20140407.txt